 Some mares when pregnant develop a morbid appetite, which prompts them to eat many hurtful things in dangerous quantities.
 One will take every opportunity of devouring earth, another will consume its own excrement, and others lose no opportunity of ingesting large quantities of litter, both clean and dirty, or drinking filthy water to which they may have access.
-Where this unnatural desire exists, measures should be adopted to prevent its being indulged.
+Where this unnatural desire exists, measures should be adorted to prove the little of the consumer of the consumer is a little of the consumer.

+be adopted to prevent its being indulged.